Bonham, Texas

-Bonham is a city and the county seat of Fannin County, Texas.
-The population was 10,408 at the 2020 census.
+Bonham is a city in and the county seat of Fannin County, Texas, United States.
+Its population was 10,408 at the 2020 census.
 James Bonham (the city's namesake) sought the aid of James Fannin (the county's namesake) at the Battle of the Alamo.
-Bonham is part of the Texoma region in north Texas and south Oklahoma.
+Bonham is part of the Texoma region in northern Texas and southern Oklahoma.

 History

-One of Texas's oldest cities, Bonham dates to 1837, when Bailey Inglish built a two-story blockhouse named Fort Inglish about 2 mi from the current downtown.
-Inglish and other acquaintances settled there in the summer of 1837, and the settlement was named "Bois D'Arc".
+One of Texas's oldest cities, Bonham dates to 1837, when Bailey Inglish built a two-story blockhouse, named Fort Inglish, about 2 mi from the current downtown.
+Inglish and other acquaintances settled there in the summer of 1837, and the settlement was named "Bois d'Arc".
 The Congress of the Republic of Texas named the city Bloomington in 1843, but renamed it Bonham in honor of James Butler Bonham, a defender of the Alamo.
 On February 2, 1848, Bonham was incorporated as a city.
 A 1936 statue of Bonham by Texas sculptor Allie Tennant is on the courthouse grounds.

-After connecting to the Texas and Pacific Railway the city began to grow, and by 1885 there were six churches, three colleges, two public schools, three weekly newspapers, a sawmill, two grain mills, a power plant, and about 2,300 inhabitants.
-1890 saw the addition of streetcars, an ice plant, and the opening of the Texas Power and Light Company, the area's utility provider.
-In 1925 the city was connected to natural gas lines.
+After connecting to the Texas and Pacific Railway the city began to grow, and by 1885, the city had six churches, three colleges, two public schools, three weekly newspapers, a sawmill, two grain mills, a power plant, and about 2,300 inhabitants.
+In 1890, streetcars and an ice plant wee added, and the Texas Power and Light Company, the area's utility provider, began service.
+In 1925, the city was connected to natural gas lines.

-In 1898, 1911–1914 and 1921–1922, Bonham hosted minor league baseball.
+In 1898, 1911–1914, and 1921–1922, Bonham hosted minor league baseball.
 The Bonham Boosters and other Bonham teams played as members of the Class D Texas-Oklahoma League (1911–1914, 1921–1922) and the Independent Southwestern League (1898).
 Bonham teams featured a different moniker each season.
-Baseball Hall of Fame member Kid Nichols was Manager of the 1914 Bonham Sliders.
+Baseball Hall of Fame member Kid Nichols was the manager of the 1914 Bonham Sliders.

 During the Second World War, a training camp and an aviation school for the United States Army Air Forces were in the vicinity of Bonham, as was a prisoner-of-war camp for German soldiers.
-Parts of the camp, approximately 0.5 miles north of US 82, can still be visited today.
+Parts of the camp, about 0.5 miles north of US 82, can still be visited today.

 Geography

-According to the U.S. Census Bureau, Bonham has a total area of 25.3 km2, all of it land.
+According to the U.S. Census Bureau, Bonham has a total area of 25.3 km2, all land.

 Climate

 Bonham's climate is characterized by hot, humid summers and mild to cool winters.
-According to the Köppen Climate Classification system, Bonham has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Bonham has a humid subtropical climate, Cfa on climate maps.